 New Trademark Law in China Promises Efficiency and Enhanced Enforcement Capabilities for U.S. Brand Owners

 The People’s Republic of China is considered by some to be the next great economic superpower, and U.S. companies seeking to gain a foothold in the Chinese marketplace often begin by attempting to secure trademark rights in China for their many brands, famous and otherwise.
-However, they are often stymied by China’s complicated trademark registration system, a body of law relatively unfriendly to well-known foreign brands, and a number of bad apples that seek to take advantage of foreign trademark owners.
-It is good news, then, that… More
+However, they are often stymied by China’s complicated trademark registration system, a body of law relatively unfriendly to well-known foreign brands,… More

 In Groeneveld Transport Efficiency, Inc. v.
 Lubecore International, Inc., 2013 U.S. App.
 LEXIS 18897 (6th Cir.
 Sept.
 12, 2013), an industry veteran and a relative newcomer battled over the appearance of a rather specialized product: automatic lubrication pumps for commercial trucks.

 The plaintiff, Groeneveld, began making its pump in the 1980s.
 Lubecore, the defendant, began selling its own pump roughly 20 years later. … More

 Hotel Dispute Gets An Extended Stay in Puerto Rico: First Circuit Case Illustrates the Limits of an Incontestable Registration

 In the U.S., a senior user of a trademark can block a junior user within the geographic area of prior use, even if the junior user is the party with an incontestable U.S. federal registration.
 This is perfectly illustrated in a recent First Circuit decision.

 Hotel Meliá, Inc. (HMI), the defendant-appellant in the case,… More